cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 `Weighted pools`: liquidity pools characterized by the percentage weight of each token denomination maintained within.

 `Single-sided liquidity pools`: a liquidity pool that does not require users to deposit both token denominations -- one is enough.

+`Double-sided liquidity pools`: a liquidity pool that does require users to deposit both token denominations -- require token pair.

 `Left-side swap`: a token exchange that specifies the desired quantity to be sold.